TcMenu/documentation/content/arduino-libraries/io-abstraction/ioabstraction-pins-io-expanders-shiftreg.md

 Using IoAbstraction you can write a sketch / program that uses Arduino pins, shift registers and IO expander devices at the same time, very much like you'd normally use Arduino pins.
 This library also provides simple interrupt handling that again is consistent across Arduino, mbed and IO expander ICs.

 What do we mean by consistent, we mean that configuring a pin, adding an interrupt, reading from pins, and writing to pins is the same across Arduino, mbed, PCF8574, MCP23017, AW9523, MPR121 and shift registers.
-Even [analog operations are standardized too]({{< relref "using-ioabstraction-analog-core.md" >}}).
+Even [analog operations are standardized too](${relRef("using-ioabstraction-analog-core.md")}).
 For most cases, such as adding switches, encoders and checking analog levels, it is device independent.

 There are several sketches in the examples folder showing how to use most of the capabilities mentioned here.
-They cover Arduino pins, shift registers, IO expander devices, and [MultiIo abstraction]({{< relref "arduino-pins-and-io-expanders-same-time.md">}}) that allows many devices to be treated as a single large IO device.
+They cover Arduino pins, shift registers, IO expander devices, and [MultiIo abstraction](${relRef("arduino-pins-and-io-expanders-same-time.md")}) that allows many devices to be treated as a single large IO device.

-You can look at {{< refdocs title="BasicIoAbstraction in the reference docs" title="/ioabstraction/html/class_basic_io_abstraction.html" >}}
+You can look at  [BasicIoAbstraction in the reference docs](${refdocs("/ioabstraction/html/class_basic_io_abstraction.html")})

-There is also a [fork of the LiquidCrystal library that works with this abstraction]({{< relref "io-abstraction-liquidcrystal-examples.md">}}), and therefore can be used with pins, IO expanders or a shift register simply by changing the IoAbstraction it's using.
+There is also a [fork of the LiquidCrystal library that works with this abstraction](${relRef("io-abstraction-liquidcrystal-examples.md")}), and therefore can be used with pins, IO expanders or a shift register simply by changing the IoAbstraction it's using.

 # Using IO Abstraction in your sketches